oconnor663/jacko.io/posts/async_two.md

 Ok so apparently [`Box::pin`] returns a [`Pin::<Box<T>>`][struct_pin].
 We're about to see a lot of this `Pin` business, and we have to talk about it. `Pin` solves a big problem that async/await has in languages without a garbage collector.
-It's a deep topic,[^quote] and we'll have more to say about it at the end of this chapter, but _our_ code won't run into this problem until much later.[^iterators] So for now, I'm going to take an…unorthodox approach.
-I'm just gonna [go on the internet and tell lies][lies].
+It's a deep topic, and we'll touch on it again at the end of this chapter, but _our_ code won't demonstrate the problem until much later.[^iterators] So for now, I'm going to take an…unorthodox approach.
+I'm gonna [just go on the internet and tell lies][lies].

 [struct_pin]: https://doc.rust-lang.org/std/pin/struct.Pin.html

-[^iterators]: Readers who already know about `Pin`: We did see [a Tokio example
+[^iterators]: Readers who already know about `Pin`: There was [a Tokio example
-    in Chapter One][tokio_serial] that relies on `Pin` guarantees for soundness, because it holds a local iterator across an `.await`.
+    in Chapter One][tokio_serial] that implicitly relied on `Pin` for safety, because it held a local borrow across `.await` points.
 Can you spot it without clicking on the link?
 That fact didn't even occur to me when I wrote the example, which I think is a testament to the success of `Pin`.
     Our implementation will do something similar when we get to `JoinHandle` in Chapter Three.

 [tokio_serial]: playground://async_playground/tokio_serial.rs

-[^quote]: "Most importantly, these objects are not meant to be _always
-    immovable_.
-Instead, they are meant to be freely moved for a certain period of their lifecycle, and at a certain point they should stop being moved from then on.
-That way, you can move a self-referential future around as you compose it with other futures until eventually you put it into the place it will live for as long as you poll it.
-So we needed a way to express that an object is no longer allowed to be moved; in other words, that it is ‘pinned in place.'" - [without.boats/blog/pin][pin_post]

 [lies]: https://www.youtube.com/watch?v=iHrZRJR4igQ&t=10s